What is Fraternity Recruitment?

 The Last Step

-Colorado State University, the Office of Fraternity & Sorority Life, and the Interfraternity Council want every potential new member to have a positive and safe recruitment and affiliation experience, if you at any point experience something that makes you uncomfortable please reach out to the Office of Fraternity & Sorority Life or the Interfraternity Council.
+Colorado State University, the Office of Fraternity & Sorority Life, and the Interfraternity Council want every potential new member to have a positive and safe recruitment and affiliation experience.
+If you experience something that makes you uncomfortable at any point, please reach out to the Office of Fraternity & Sorority Life or the Interfraternity Council.